Mundy Park Pool Renewal

 • Improved drop-off and pick-up area

-The existing tank will be renovated but will stay the same size with eight 25-metre swim lanes, a dive tank and a new ramp for greater accessibility.
+The existing tank has been renovated, staying the same size with eight 25-metre swim lanes, a dive tank and a new ramp for greater accessibility.

-These plans maximize the future programming potential of the pool and make it inclusive for all ages and abilities.
-Staff are anticipating 16,000 drop-in visits, and 2,250 swimming lesson participants in 360 classes and certification courses per season.
+These changes maximize the future programming potential of the pool and make it inclusive for all ages and abilities.
+We are anticipating 16,000 drop-in visits, and 2,250 swimming lesson participants in 360 classes and certification courses per season.

 The City launched the Spani Pool Renewal Study (PDF) in spring 2020 to define the upgrades and cost of renewing the pool.
 Public engagement included a community survey, dedicated engagement page and direct consultation with stakeholders and user groups.